fsist/future-streams/README.md

     Source.from(1 to 100).map(_ + 1).foreach(println(_)).buildResult()

 This returns a `Future[Unit]` which is the result of the `StreamOutput` that corresponds to the `foreach` statement.
 It will complete when all 100 elements have been printed.
+The whole stream runs synchronously, because it was built from synchronous components, so the `println(_)` function will see the `map(_+1)` function on its calling stack.
+However, the stream as a whole still runs in a Future.

 Here is a more complex graph, which also demonstrates combining stream parts defined separately: